 It is difficult to predict whether and how long the 2020 Control Rules will prolong the time that investors must wait for all consents needed before the closing of a transaction.
 Much depends on how UOKiK will organize its work.
 Its long experience in merger control proceedings may be an advantage.
 One hopes that merger proceedings and foreign investment control proceedings will be carried out in a coordinated way.

 UOKiK’s dual control function may create confusion for foreign investors on whether a merger notification should be accompanied by another notification under the 2020 Control Rules.
-It would be reasonable if UOKiK were to take a more lenient approach to those investors who may not meet all procedural requirements, especially during the initial period of the new law enforcement.
+It would be reasonable if UOKiK were to issue guidelines as well as taking a more lenient approach to those investors who may not meet all procedural requirements, especially during the initial period of the new law enforcement.